CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-The integrity check implementation of SI-7 is conducted though the GitHub system and verified monthly by redeploying the system codebase from GitHub.
+The integrity check implementation of SI-7 is conducted through the GitHub system and verified monthly by redeploying the system codebase from GitHub.

 ### SI-7 (5): Automated Response To Integrity Violations